American Bar Association Re-approval Activities

 Human Development Training for Finance & Operations Division

 This project provides funding for the college's Finance and Operations staff to attend a three-day intensive human element-based workshop.

 I-Pods for Audio Access

 Services for Students with Disabilities

-This project provides an APPLE computer to convert Rich Test Format files to MP3 format and download to an iPod allowing students who require materials in audio format to have equal access to those as other students.
-Additionally, the APPLE provides the ability to burn MP3 and MP4 files to a CD so students can have portable files in different formats that can be heard on a CD player or computers, or stored and used via a flash drive.
+This project provides an Apple computer to convert Rich Text Format files to MP3 format and download to an iPod allowing students who require materials in audio format to have equal access to those as other students.
+Additionally, the new computer provides the ability to burn MP3 and MP4 files to a CD so students can have portable files in different formats that can be heard on a CD player or computer, or stored and used via a flash drive.

 Learning Disabilities Testing

 This project provides testing for at-risk Developmental Education students in order to document the presence and nature of Learning Disabilities and suggest learning strategies and testing accommodations.
 Funding covers the costs of consultation with a clinical psychologist for students who cannot afford the fee.